direktiv/direktiv.github.io/docs/getting_started/secrets-registries.md

 |Username|_json_key_base64|
 |Password|ewogICJ0eXBlIjo...WlJkMWhqK1RRRF|

+!!!note
-*Note: If a registry is created after a service, the service will need to be recreated to use the latest registry.*
+    If a registry is created after a service, the service will need to be recreated to use the latest registry.

 ## Secrets

 Similar to how registry tokens are stored, arbitrary secrets can also be stored.
 That includes passwords, API tokens, certificates, or anything else.
 Secrets are stored on a namespace-by-namespace basis as key-value pairs.
 Secreats can be defined with the [Direktiv API](../../api) or web interface.